KoulikBerkeley/Factor-Analysis/README.md

 For initialization instructions, please refer to the code files.
 We also provided an Example.m file showing how to use the codes.

+# Citation

+If you find FACTMLE useful in your research, please consider citing the following paper:

+@article{khamaru2018computation,
+  title={Computation of the Maximum Likelihood estimator in low-rank Factor Analysis}, author={Khamaru, Koulik and Mazumder, Rahul}, journal={arXiv preprint arXiv:1801.05935}, year={2018}
+}